-Observatories, orientation tables, stops for hikers, development of passages or scientific observation plots, the Bureau des guides offers to observe, meet and learn all along the path.
-Through a series of interventions and constructions, the hospitalities are imagined both as poetic beacons near the path and as invitations to “inhabit” the places for a nap, a picnic, a contemplation, and why not a night?
-Between land art, eco-constructions and landscaped tools, these stops serve and bring together those who pass through the places and those who inhabit them.
-They challenge and gradually build a territorial framework, a vast network of signs and signals.
+Observatories, orientation tables, stops for hikers, animated sections of the path or in scientific observation stations, along the trail the Bureau des guides offer spaces to observe, gather and learn together.
+Interweaving interventions and constructions, these hospitalities are created both as poetic beacons, along the pathway, and as invitations to “inhabit” a place for contemplation, a nap, a picnic, and even for a night?
+Between land art, eco-construction and landscape tools, these stops assemble and serve those who pass through, and those who inhabit these places.
+They challenge us, while gradually building a territorial network, as one vast web of signs and signals.

 Artistic proposals on the GR2013 during the European Capital of Culture.
-The year 2013 was the year of approval of the GR2013 but also of a series of projects to practice the metropolitan territory with the artists-walkers at the initiative of the trail as well as international guest artists.
+The year 2013 was the year of approval of the GR2013 but also of a series of projects to explore the metropolitan territory with the artist-designers of the trail, as well as international guest artists.

 The GR2013 is :

 A 365 km long public space

 Cultural facilities crossing 37 municipalities

 On the occasion of the inauguration of the GR2013 trail, around ten artistic proposals took place from March to September 2013.

 Arrangements and installations linked to uses and places, under the sign of conviviality and hospitality.

 The GR2013 develops its hospitality with the hikers who pass through it, the municipalities it crosses, and the inhabitants who live nearby.